spinningideas/client-store/README.md

 3. Create a GitHub Actions workflow to automatically run these tests on pull requests
 4. Add GitHub action to automatically build and publish the package to npm on push to main
 5. Add GitHub Pages to host the documentation
-6. Add support for IndexedDB
+6. Add support for IndexedDB - see https://github.com/localForage/localForage/blob/master/src/drivers/indexeddb.js
-7. Add support for remote storage engines
+7. Add support for SQLite
-8. Add support for in-memory storage
-9. Add support for sync to remote storage engines
+8. Add support for remote storage engines and support for sync to remote storage engines

 ## Installation